Putting your tender documents together

 Make sure you:

-Rule 38: Content of notice of procurement
+Rule 17: Notice of procurement

 You can use one of our standardised RFx templates that reflect good procurement practice and are designed for use across all government agencies.